Qchemiitm/Evaluating-QEE/README.md

-# Deciphering the Potential of Qubit Efficient Encoding Algorithm for Multiple Applications
+# Quantum Simulation of Small Molecules for Multiple Applications

 ## Description
 This project explores the potential of qubit-efficient encoding (QEE) scheme for simulating molecular systems by